Due to essential maintenance, the website may be unavailable during the weekend. We apologise for any inconvenience.

 Do I need Planning Permission?

 General advice on whether or not you need permission is available from the Planning Portal.
-However, it is always best to check with us first as there may be local circumstances which might affect the need for permission.
-For site specific advice, information should be submitted in writing.
+However, for site specific advice it is always best to check with us first as there may be local circumstances which might affect the need for permission.
 You should include the site address, details of the proposals and a sketch plan.

 Problems can occur if you do any work without permission, including being taken to court in extreme cases, so please contact us.